core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `order`

 Kind of like the *reverse* properties—you can individually [apply an order](https://developer.mozilla.org/en-US/docs/Web/CSS/order) to a *flex item* (child).
-Items with the same/tied order (like everything with the default of `order: 0;`) will be displayed in their DOM/source order.
+Items with the same/tied order (like everything with the default of `order: 0;`) will be displayed in their DOM/source order:

-{% include figure.html src='/example/flex-order/demo' caption='With the last one, since the default is `order: 0;`, negative numbers move stuff up to the front!' height='48rem' %}
+{% include figure.html src='/example/flex-order/demo' caption='With the last one, since the default is `order: 0;`, negative numbers move stuff up to the front!' height='52rem' %}

 Other order selectors (like `:first-child`) won’t be fooled by this reordering—as you can see, I used them here.
 They still use the DOM order.
 And again, this change is only visual—so don’t use it when screen reader/content sequence accessibility is a concern!